Audio Mastering FAQ

 Providing reference material helps us understand your creative direction, tonal balance, and overall sonic preferences.
 This ensures we’re working towards the sound you have in mind while still respecting the character of your own music.

-For best results, please supply the original CD or a WAV file ripped directly from the CD.
-MP3s, or CDs created from MP3 files, are not suitable for referencing, as the compression degrades audio quality and stereo detail.
+For best results, please supply the original audio source as a WAV file.
+MP3s 320kbps minimum, anything lower than 320kbps is not suitable for referencing, as the compression degrades audio quality and stereo detail.

 Vinyl Cleaning & Transfer